Benford Analysis Overview

 This equation was used to generate the table shown to the right.

-Fraudsters who attempt to invent numbers for various illicit purposes, such as faking invoices or hiding disbursements, may assume the best way to conceal their activities is to enter randomly distributed numbers not having the correct distribution.
+Fraudsters attempting to misrepresent numbers for various unlawful purposes, such as faking invoices or hiding disbursements, may assume the best way to conceal their activities is to enter randomly distributed numbers not having the correct distribution.
 This often mistaken assumption has made Benford's law a primary tool of forensic accountants.
 Benford's law has broad application beyond fraud detection.
 I've included links to other resources at the end of this post for those who are interested.

-Given the dearth of practical tools available to analysts, I thought it might be useful to develop a basic, reusable Flow to do the following:
+Given the dearth of practical tools available to analysts, I thought it might be useful to develop a basic, reusable workflow to do the following:

 - Import a dataset